-Use proper riding techniques to avoid ATV overturns on hills.
-Be sure that you can maneuver your ATV well on flat ground before attempting any incline and then practice riding first on gentle slopes.
-Try more difficult climbs only after you have developed your skill.
+Do not attempt to climb hills until you have mastered basic maneuvers on flat ground.
+Always check the terrain carefully before attempting any hill.
 In all cases avoid inclines with slippery or loose surfaces, or obstacles that might cause you to lose control.